sbravo15/core-code-from-scratch-readme/README.md

 Ex: Machine code, Assembly Language

 We need to get our Source Code converted into Machine code somehow before it can run:
-There are two ways to turn Soruce code into machine code and it's up to the language you're using `Compiled` or `Interpreted` language.
+There are two ways to turn Source code into machine code and it's up to the language you're using `Compiled` or `Interpreted` language.

 1. Compiled:
 Source Code